Each of us have our own version of utopia or imagined place where everything is tantamount to perfection.

 Below are four things you could do to make your very own, sleep utopia:

-- The Bedroom is Devoted to Sleep (and Sex): It’s pivotal you prioritise your bedroom as a place of rest, and little else.
+It’s pivotal you prioritise your bedroom as a place of rest, and little else.
 Work, Netflix and so forth, if you are to ensure your mind associates your bedroom with rest, those activities beyond sleep need to be relocated to elsewhere in the home.
 In the case of watching something on your phone or laptop for example, this could be preventing you from lowering your heart-rate and entering a more peaceful frame of mind, due to the intensity of the programme you happen to be watching.
 What’s more, the villain that is ‘blue light’ – the light given out by your phone or laptop – will be suppressing the release of melatonin, the hormone responsible for aiding in your sleep.
 So, perhaps a declutter is in order, and one that prioritises sleep, and not just cleanliness.

-- The Dark Night: Dr. Catherine Darley, a naturopathic sleep specialist at The Institute of Naturopathic Sleep Medicine in the United States, says that making your bedroom as dark as possible, encourages restful sleep, thereby advocating “light blocking shades, no LEDs on electronics, and no lit clock” in the bedroom.
-For Dr. Darley, we should be aiming for our very own ‘Sleep Cave‘ – dark, quiet and no electronic devices emitting some form of light.
+Dr. Catherine Darley, a naturopathic sleep specialist at The Institute of Naturopathic Sleep Medicine in the United States, says that making your bedroom as dark as possible, encourages restful sleep, thereby advocating “light blocking shades, no LEDs on electronics, and no lit clock” in the bedroom.
+For Dr. Darley, we should be aiming for our very own ‘Sleep Cave’ – dark, quiet and no electronic devices emitting some form of light.

-- A New Lick of Paint: A study conducted in collaboration with Travelodge back in 2013, found that those sleeping in rooms decorated in ‘calm’ colours, like blue or yellow, received the longest night’s sleep, on average.
+A study conducted in collaboration with Travelodge back in 2013, found that those sleeping in rooms decorated in ‘calm’ colours, like blue or yellow, received the longest night’s sleep, on average.
 For instance, those sleeping in blue rooms slept for two hours longer, than those taking rest in a purple room.

-- Keep It Cool: Did you know that before going to sleep, your body temperature decreases in order to facilitate sleep, to as low as 16 – 18°C (60-65°F)?
+Did you know that before going to sleep, your body temperature decreases in order to facilitate sleep, to as low as 16 – 18°C (60-65°F)?
 Temperatures over 24°C (71°F) in fact, have been suggested to cause restlessness, lighter sleeps, and more frequent awakenings.
 Therefore, making sure your bedroom’s cool (in both senses of the word) is essential to providing you with better sleep.
 There’s many ways to do this of course, and don’t worry, you won’t have to install smart AC in your home.
 Try for example, keeping your window open during the day (especially a couple of hours before bedtime), or getting your hands on a cooling fan, all whilst keeping a thermometer in your bedroom.
 Or even, why not try changing your bed sheets?
 Linen bedding for instance, breathes particularly well and has a natural cooling effect.

 “A map of the world that does not include Utopia,” wrote Oscar Wilde, “is not worth even glancing at…”